 Figure 2.
-Abundance of carotenoids, chlorophylls and phenolic compounds
+Composition of carotenoids, chlorophylls and phenolic compounds

 3.3.
 Antioxidant activity

 The antioxidant bioactivity is tightly related to the phenolic abundance, since in all cases the fraction more enriched in phenolic compounds are those with lower EC50 levels.
 Those compounds have a higher antioxidant activity than the pigments and promote the bioactivity of the extracts.
 In general terms, the EC50 of N.gaditana is lower than that of T.chuii, providing significantly higher antioxidant activity.
 N. gaditana showed in general better antioxidant activity when using intermediate fractions of co-solvent, showing the best result at 5% ethanol by both the DPPH and ABTS methods (230.54 ± 12.20 and 111.67 ± 9.95 ppm, respectively).
 On the other hand, the use of co-solvent in the extraction of T. chuii did not influence in the recovering of antioxidant fractions, showing similar values both in the CO2 fraction and the 20% ethanol one.
-Possibly, the abundance of carotenoids above the other compounds in N. gaditana hinders bioactivity, since the CO2 fraction is the purest in carotenoids but showing less bioactivity.
+Possibly, the abundance of carotenoids above the other compounds in N. gaditana hinders bioactivity, since the CO2 fraction is the purest in carotenoids but shows less bioactivity.
 This conclusion can be extrapolated also to T. chuii.
 Again, in this case, the fraction of 20% ethanol, despite of achieving the higher phenolic concentration, did it also in carotenoids, decreasing its bioactivity to similar levels to the previous fractions.
+The great amount of non-polar compounds of algae make the use of PLE using ethanol at the end of the process not necessary, since if did not offer substantial recovery of compounds of interest, both on amount and bioactivity, in the conditions studied.
 Regarding the methodologies, the EC50 obtained is not equal for the two methods used, although both methods have been widely used in microalgae.
 In all cases, the ABTS method provides better results than DPPH.
-According to Monteiro et al. (2020) and Pérez-Nájera et al. (2013), ABTS+ reacts with any hydroxylated aromatic compound, regardless of its antioxidant potential, resulting in a better EC50 values.
+According to Monteiro et al. (2020), ABTS reacts with any hydroxylated aromatic compound, regardless of its antioxidant potential, resulting in better EC50 values.
 Furthermore, the same authors state that an important difference between both methods is solubility.
 ABTS is soluble for aqueous and organic solvents, which makes it a suitable method for determining antioxidant activity with hydrophilic and lipophilic components.
 However, DPPH is soluble only in an organic medium, especially alcohols, which limits the interpretation of hydrophilic antioxidants.

 The high EC50 values obtained for the DPPH method in T. chuii (see Fig.16B), which in most cases reach a difference of at least 1000 units with respect to the ABTS method, suggest the high presence of other more polar compounds, capable of reacting preferable with ABTS.